prakhar1989/hugo-blog/_posts/2014-03-07-flask-on-nginx-and-gunicorn.markdown

 ### Nginx

 Now that `gunicorn` is setup properly we can now move our focus to Nginx.
 The configuration is quite simple to get it started.
-The couple of lines below simply tell nginx to act as a reverse proxy.
-To run this configuration you need to save this in `/etc/nginx/sites-available`.
-Assuming your file is `flaskconfig`, you need to create a symbolic link in the `sites-enabled` directory.
+The couple of lines below simply tell Nginx to act as a reverse proxy.

-`$ ln -s /etc/nginx/sites-available/flaskconfig /etc/nginx/sites-enabled/flaskconfig`

 **Contents of flaskconfig**[^2]
 {% highlight bash %}